 Firstly, I trust this post finds you well in what's been rather turbulent, uncertain times.
 It is strange to think that we have been living in a pandemic for almost two years now.
 It is my hope that it hasn't been too difficult and that the future is looking a little brighter for you all.

 We bought a wee static caravan and as soon as, it will be moved to the plot.
 However, thanks to Covid and folks holidaying at home, statics were in short supply.
-So options were limited, it was either a new mortgage or a fixer upper.
+So options were limited to a fixer upper.
 But it's nothing a lick of paint and a bit of imagination can't fix.
 That said, it doesn't have double glazing, insulation or a flushing toilet.
 I reckon the three weeks my hubby's gone a month, I'll have the dogs in the bed with me for extra warmth.
-Our neighbour (the seller) has kindly agreed to let us hook up to his electric and water until a supply is brought into the build.
-But this also means we won't have drainage, so it's a composting toilet for us.
-Just as well my hubby and I know each other well.
+There's also no drainage, so it's a composting toilet for us.
+Just as well my hubby and I know each other intimately.

 The last year has definitely been a learning curve and a lesson in patience.
 And we haven't even started the build yet.
 But despite the many ups and downs, we are almost there.
 Planning permission should be any day now and then it's all systems go.